Ukraine's Zelenskyy to meet Trump on Monday after US-Russia summit secured no halt to fighting

 Russia’s Defense Ministry said its air defenses shot down 29 Ukrainian drones over Russia and the Sea of Azov overnight.

 Morton reported from London.
-Geir Moulson in Berlin and Emma Burrows in London ontributed.
+Geir Moulson in Berlin and Emma Burrows in London contributed.